-Ask a community member to review your work before sending holiday campaigns
+4. Ask a community member to review before you send

 If you want to appreciate a holiday or celebration that’s new to you in an email campaign, make sure to do your research.
 Then, have a teammate from that community or someone from the faith review the work.

 When a Director of Marketing Automation noticed that some upcoming Hanukkah items were missing Hebrew letters, they let their leadership know what needed to change.
 The company corrected the item, and the Director shared:

 “Always double-check with someone of a faith if you include holiday symbols.
 If you don’t have someone on staff, reach out to your local community – trust me, people will want to help!!”

 Gratitude and joy are universal, and not every email needs to be sales-driven.
 Some companies choose to send year-end messages from the team or send thanks to customers for another great year.
 Year-end messages are also a good time to try unique email designs.